-To improve the usability of the XBRL data, an alliance of XBRL US Members has established the Center for Data Quality to fund the activities of a Data Quality Committee.
-The Committee is responsible for developing freely available guidance and validation rules for public companies As part of that effort, the materials are shared during a public exposure period for each proposed rule and guidance.
-The rules should be run by public companies to detect or prevent errors and verify compliance with guidance issued by the SEC, the FASB and the Committee.
+To improve the usability of the XBRL data, an alliance of XBRL US Members has established the Center for Data Quality to fund the activities of a Data Quality Committee, which develops freely available guidance and validation rules for public companies.
+Rules and guidance created are shared during a public exposure period.
+The rules should be run by public companies to detect or prevent errors and verify compliance with guidance issued by the SEC, the FASB, and the Committee.

 Education, Tools & Services

 To further improve the quality of public company financials, filers and filing agents should get the proper training through XBRL US educational programs, including workshops, an online certificate program and webinars.

 Consider becoming an SEC Filer Member, to gain access to a database of XBRL data for peer analysis, a tool to compare changes in new taxonomy releases, comprehensive validation rules and reduced rates on educational programs.
 Members can login and use these tools.

 Public company accountants should also learn about tools and services from XBRL US Members like the samples noted at right.

 On June 28, 2018, the SEC approved a final rule requiring Inline XBRL for filings submitted by operating companies and funds.

 For entities using U.S. GAAP, operating company compliance phases in over three years depending on category of filer.

 - Large accelerated filers start with their first fiscal period ending on or after June 15, 2019